DSri01/ENGG1340_Group_163_Project-/README.md

 He hits you with an arrow.(1 Hit Point Lost).

-You try to maintain your stance but he hits you again with an arroww.
+You try to maintain your stance but he hits you again with an arrow.
 (1 Hit Point Lost)

 **MAIN CHARACTER FIGHT** (Enemy Cyrus, Hit Point: 7, Health: 25, difficulty: 4)